Plattar/plattar-ios-sdk/README.md

 ### Questions and Feature Requests

-Please use the issue tracker for any questions, bug reports or feature requests.
-We check the issue tracker regularly.
+Please use the [Issue Tracker](https://github.com/Plattar/PlattarSDK-IOS-Public/issues) for any questions, bug reports or feature requests.